 5.2 Berlin Wall Memorial

-The Berlin Wall Memorial offers a more somber and reflective experience.
-It includes a Documentation Center, a preserved section of the wall, and an exhibition showcasing the history and personal stories of those affected by the division.
+The Berlin Wall Memorial is a much more contemplative sort of attraction.
+It comprises a Documentation Center, a reconstructed segment of the Wall, and an exhibition that recounts and shares those split experiences.

 6. Conclusion